mate-academy/py-herbivores-and-carnivores/checklist.md

-m# Сheck Your Code Against the Following Points
+# Сheck Your Code Against the Following Points

 ## Code Efficiency